bpsm/edn-java/README.md

  - `java.util.Set`
  - `java.util.UUID`, as `#uuid`.

+The `Printer` writes *characters* to the underlying `Writer`.
+To serialize this text to a file or across a network you'll need to arrange to convert the characters to bytes.
+Use *UTF-8*, as *edn* specifies.

 ### Supporting additional types

 To support additional types, you'll need to provide a `Printer.Config` to the `Printer` which binds your custom `PrintFn` to the class (or interface) it is responsible for.